deno-libs/gql/README.md

 ## Features

-- supports vanilla, tinyhttp and any other web framework
+- supports vanilla, tinyhttp and any other backend framework
 - re-exports GraphQL interfaces from `graphql_deno`

 ## Examples